Left-wing booksreviewed by T. Nelson

 Only in Chapter 1, where Stern goes hog-hunting in Texas, is there much understanding of the viewpoints of his subjects.
 The issue here is gun control.
 Homicide rates declined by 55% from 1980 to 2014, mainly (in my opinion) due to the development of trauma centers.
 Other factors, such as increased enforcement, are important as well, while the Ferguson Effect works against it.
 Stern is mostly oblivious to all this, but at least he admits that the gun culture is not responsible for our high homicide rate.

-Stern says, for example, that more children under five drown in bathtubs than all the children under 15 who die from accidental gunshots [p.25], but the bubble still owns him: he calls England “an amazingly safe place,” not realizing that the violent crime rate in the UK is higher than in the United States.
+Stern says, for example, that more children under five drown in bathtubs than all the children under 15 who die from accidental gunshots [p.25], but the bubble still owns him.
 Opportunity is not just access to a weapon; it is also factors like police response times (if any), sentencing rates, and community attitudes.